Overview of the IELTS Listening Test

 IELTS Listening Guide

-This post is about IELTS listening practice and how you can improve your listening skills at home.
+This post is about listening practice and how you can improve your listening skills at home.

 Here are some links to official IELTS practice tests: